davenaylor/postie/readme.txt

 == CHANGELOG ==

 = 1.4 (2010.02.xx) =
-* Now using wordpress settings api
+* Now using wordpress settings api (thanks for much help from Andrew S)
 * Cronless postie is now integrated with postie instead of a separate plugin
 * filterPostie.php moved to filterPostie.php.sample
 * Can use fetchmails.php to fetch mail from multiple mailboxes